Tag archive for: 800 years

 - raise awareness and provide training in botany.

-These botanical fact sheets provide a range of information about the plant you are scanning, such as a description, its uses, and its habitat.
-It's a fun and entertaining way to learn more about the flora around us!
+These botanical fact sheets provide a variety of information about the plant you scan, such as a description, its uses, and its habitat.
+It’s a fun and engaging way to learn more about the flora around us!

-And for those who are curious, discover the app
+And for those who are curious, check out the app

-If you would like to discover more about Montpellier's Jardin des Plantes through digital tools, you can download the SMART' FLORE app on all your Android devices.
-It offers:
+If you’d like to explore Montpellier’s Jardin des Plantes further using digital tools, you can download the SMART’ FLORE app on all your Android devices.
+The app offers:

 - Trails near you

-- Access to all botanical records created as part of this collaborative project
+- Access to all the botanical profiles created as part of this collaborative project

 Location